Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: RESULTS

-On the other hand, because of the presence of the parsec-scale dust ``torus" surrounding the accretion disk of the central SMBHs, AGNs can also emit light in the infrared wavelength \citep{Gandhi2009}.
-Indeed, the ultraviolet and optical light emit by the central accretion disk is absorbed by the dust and reemit in infrared. \citet{Gandhi2009} observed the core of nearby AGNs with unprecedented high spatial resolutions in both mid-IR and X-ray wavelength, demonstrated a strong correlation between $12.3\micron$ and hard X-ray luminosities.
-These observations unambiguously demonstrated the existence of AGN drive mid-IR emission without contamination from the host galaxy.
-Based on the intrinsic AGN/quasar IR SED from \citet{Netzer2007}, \citet{Mullaney2011} related the $12.3\micron$ luminosity to the total infrared luminosity ($L_{\rm IR}$) (their equation 5).
-By combining the \citet{Gandhi2009} and \citet{Mullaney2011} relations, we derived the unbiased $L_{\rm X}$ vs. $L_{\rm IR}$ relation for AGNs, free of any contamination from the host galaxy.
+On the other hand, because of the presence of the parsec-scale dust ``torus" surrounding the accretion disk of the central SMBHs, AGNs emit light in the infrared wavelength \citep{Gandhi2009}.
+Indeed, the ultraviolet and optical light emitted by the central accretion disk is absorbed by the dust and re-emitted in infrared. \citet{Gandhi2009} observed the core of nearby AGNs with unprecedentedly high spatial resolutions in both mid-IR and X-ray wavelength, demonstrating a strong correlation between $12.3\micron$ and hard X-ray luminosities.
+Although, the rest-frame at 12.3$\micron$ could be influenced by the PAH emission feature at 11.3$\micron$, the dispersion of $L_{\rm X}$/$L_{\rm 12.3\micron}$ is quite small which may be due to statistical uncertainty rather than physical reasons \citep{Lutz2004, Gandhi2009}.
+Based on the intrinsic AGN/quasar IR SED from \citet{Netzer2007}, \citet{Mullaney2011} established an empirical relation between the $12.3\micron$ luminosity and the AGN infrared luminosity (see Figure 11 of their paper).
+By combining with the relation between $12.3\micron$ and hard X-ray luminosities established by \citet{Gandhi2009}, \citet{Mullaney2011} derived an unbiased $L_{\rm X}$ vs. $L_{\rm IR}$ relation for AGNs (see equation (4) of their paper), free of any contamination from the host galaxy.
 This ``pure'' AGN $L_{\rm X}$ vs. $L_{\rm IR}$ relation is represented by the dotted line in Figure~\ref{fig:lxlir}.
-Such relation has been confirmed by swift-BAT X-ray selected AGN population \citep{Tueller2010}, together with IRAS infrared measurements (BAT/IRAS AGN).
-Indeed, their $60\micron$ luminosity is more likely powered by the AGN rather than star formation activity from the host galaxy because of linearly increasing correlation between $L_{\rm IR}$ and $L_{\rm X}$ \citep{Mullaney2012}.
-For our COSMOS sample, the $L_{\rm X}$ vs. $L_{\rm IR}$ distribution of \smx galaxies deviates from AGN relation and star forming relation by $0.5-1$ dex and $1-2$ dex, respectively.
-From the infrared and X-ray continuum perspective, AGNs approximately dominate the entire system.
+This relation is confirmed observationally by combining the swift-BAT X-ray selected AGN population \citep{Tueller2010}, together with IRAS infrared measurements (BAT/IRAS AGN).
+The strong $60\micron$ luminosity of this population is more likely powered by the AGN rather than star formation activity from the host galaxy, as demonstrated by the linearly increasing correlation between $L_{\rm IR}$ and $L_{\rm X}$ \citep{Mullaney2012}.
+In addition the hard energy band of swift-BAT observation (14-195 keV) enables a selection of galaxies unbiased against obscuration.